wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/4-5-exercise.md

 Once the matching record is found, it updates the description based on  what you have written in the *New Description* text input.

 Test this by running the application.
 Select one of the items in the gallery and edit the description.
 Select **Update**.
-The description in the gallery change to the new description.
+The description in the gallery changes to the new description.